PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .

-33. How to convert matlab code to python:
+33. How to convert MATLAB code to python:

 .
 .